PUBLICATIONS

 WORKING PAPERS

-Fleets, Congestion and Consumer Choice in Urban Transport - (with Federico Boffa and Alberto Iozzi)
+Congestion and the Market Structure of Fleets - (with Federico Boffa and Alberto Iozzi)

 IN PROGRESS